-Below are three easy steps to install both LaTeX and Beamer.
+Below are three easy steps on installing MiKTeX, LaTeX and Beamer.

-2. Next we will need an environment on which to type codes.
-The most commonly used is TeXnic Center (go to the download page).
+2. Next you will need an environment on which to type codes.
+The most commonly used one is TeXniC Center (go to the download page).
 Once you’re done downloading, installation should be a breeze.
 When you first run Texnic Center, the set-up will ask you for the location of executable files.
 The default location should be \Program Files\MiKTeX 2.8\miktex\bin.

 3. Now let’s install Beamer.
 Note that this only if you have an internet connection.
 Otherwise, you might need to download Beamer’s components at its SourceForge page (look elsewhere on how to install Beamer manually).
 Click Start, look for MiKTeX then go to Maintenance –> Settings.
 On the General tab select your default paper size, and on “Install missing packages on the fly”, choose Yes.